LiliGrinn/yt-dlp/README.md

-In UNIX-like OSes (MacOS, Linux, BSD), you can also install the application into a location in your $PATH, such as ~/.local/bin, in one of the following ways:
+In UNIX-like OSes (MacOS, Linux, BSD), you can also install the application into a location in your $PATH, such as ~/.local/bin or /usr/local/bin/yt-dlp, in one of the following ways:
 ```
 sudo wget https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -O /usr/local/bin/yt-dlp
 sudo chmod a+rx /usr/local/bin/yt-dlp  # Make executable